Central Valley, Utah

 Due to Covid-19, family services will be held Saturday, August 1, 2020, in the Central Valley 2nd Ward Building.
 Live streaming of the services can be found at www.maglebymortuary.com under Kim's obituary.
 Burial will be in the Central Valley Town Cemetery.
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com

-To plant a tree in memory of Kim Peterson, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Kim Peterson, please visit our tribute store.